Edinburgh and Glasgow up against odds in quarters

 Scotland's two United Rugby Championship sides must overcome the odds to prevent favourites Leinster and Stormers reaching the semi-finals.

-Leinster not only were losing European Champions Cup finalists but topped the URC table to secure themselves a home tie against eighth-placed Glasgow.
+Leinster not only were losing European Champions Cup finalists but topped the URC table to secure a home tie against eighth-placed Glasgow Warriors.

 Stormers are also at home to seventh-top Edinburgh after finishing second.